Approximate Revenue Maximization with Multiple Items: Introduction

-{\bf Example:} Consider the distribution taking values $1$ and $2$, each with probability $1/2$.
-Let us first look at selling a single item optimally: the seller can either choose to price it at 1, selling always\footnote{ Since we want to maximize revenue we can always assume without loss of generality that ties are broken in a way that maximizes revenue; this can always be achieved by appropriate small perturbations.} and getting a revenue of 1, or choose to price the item at 2, selling it with probability $1/2$, still obtaining an expected revenue of 1, and so the optimal revenue for a single item is 1.
-Now consider the following mechanism for selling both items: bundle them together, and sell the bundle for price 3.
-The probability that the sum of the buyer's values for the two items is at least 3 is $3/4$, and so the revenue is $3\cdot 3/4 = 2.25$ -- larger than 2, which is obtained by selling them separately.
-However, that is not always so: bundling may sometimes be worse than selling the items separately.
-For the distribution taking values $0$ and $1$, each with probability $1/2$, selling the bundle can yield at most a revenue of $3/4$, and this is less than twice the single-item revenue of $1/2$.
-In some other cases neither selling separately nor bundling is optimal.
-For the distribution that takes values 0, 1 and 2, each with probability 1/3, the unique optimal auction turns out to offer to the buyer the choice between any single item at price 2, and the bundle of both items at a ``discount'' price of 3.
-This auction gets revenue of 13/9 revenue, which is larger than the revenue of 4/3 obtained from either selling the two items separately, or from selling them as a single bundle.
-A similar situation happens for the uniform distribution on $[0,1]$, for which neither bundling nor selling separately is optimal (\cite{MV06}).
-In yet other cases the optimal mechanism is not even deterministic and must offer lotteries for the items.
-This happens in the following example from \cite{HR11}\footnote{Previous examples where randomization helps appear in \cite{Tha04}, \cite{MV06}, \cite{MV07}, and \cite{Py06}, but they require {\em interdependent} distributions of values, rather than independent and identically distributed values; see also Example 3(ii) in \cite{Pav11}.}: Let $F$ be the distribution which takes values 1, 2 and 4, with probabilities 1/6, 1/2, 1/3, respectively.
-It turns out that the unique optimal mechanism offers the buyer the choice between buying any one good {\em with probability 1/2} for a price of 1, and buying the bundle of both goods (surely) for a price of 4; any deterministic mechanism has a strictly lower revenue.
+\begin{example} Consider the one-good distribution $F$ taking values $1$ and $2$, each with probability $1/2$.
+Let us first look at selling a single good optimally: the seller can either choose to price it at $1$, selling always\footnote{ Since we maximize revenue we can assume without loss of generality that ties are broken by the buyer in a way that maximizes the seller's revenue.
+This \textquotedblleft seller-favorable" property can always be achieved by appropriate small perturbations of the mechanism; for instance, by the seller giving a small fixed proportional discount on all payments.
+See Hart and Reny (2015a, Section 1.2, and Remark (a) after Corollary 18).} and getting a revenue of $1$, or choose to price the good at $2$, selling it with probability $1/2$, again obtaining an expected revenue of $1$, and so the optimal revenue from a single good is $1$.
+Now consider the following mechanism for selling both goods: bundle them together, and sell the bundle for price $3$.
+The probability that the sum of the buyer's values for the two goods is at least $3$ is $3/4$, and so the revenue is $3\cdot 3/4=2.25$ ---larger than the revenue of $2$ that is obtained by selling them separately. \end{example}